AbdulrahmanSaeed20/TASK2/README.md

 Far Vision:
 In our project we are aiming to create a reliable and fast applicatin/website that will give the teachers/admins/students the optimal educational experience.

+Ordered Backlog Rationale:
+The backlog items are ordered after a meeting is done between all the members working on the project , so they can agree on importance of each backlog items and they also remove the unnessassery suggested ones.
+The selected backlog items should be valuable for our project and it should have a business value